CosmicBridge/server/README.md

 The Cosmic Bridge server node both serves as a validator/facilitator of transactions and a repository of funds.

 In order to participate in the Cosmic Bridge network, a user should send bitcoin to a particular payment zone address - a specific wallet on the Bitcoin blockchain.
-Once bitcoin has been received, users can batch bitcoin transactions off-chain using Lotion.js which will be paid out at a regular operating frequency.
+Once bitcoin has been received, users can batch bitcoin transactions off-chain using Lotion.js which is paid out while optimizing the number of required transactions.

-For example, an operating frequency of one week means the following:

-* The server node will accumulate transactions of its participants over the course of the week.
+* The server node will accumulate transactions of its participants.
-* These transactions will be posted/validated by the cosmos distributed network, bundled, and paid out at the end of each week interval.
+* These transactions will be posted/validated by the cosmos distributed network, bundled, and can be paid out on demand.
 * Users save transaction fees by bundling up transactions on the bitcoin network.

 ### Potential Uses

-Cosmic Bridge can be used for any application that requires cheap, fast and auditable settlement of Bitcoin transactions, assuming periodical on-Bitcoin-chain settlement is acceptable.
+Cosmic Bridge can be used for any application that requires cheap, fast and auditable settlement of Bitcoin transactions, assuming on-demand Bitcoin-chain settlement is acceptable.
 Payment Zones can be free for anyone to join, or limited to certain parties.
+In theory, the longer users maintain and use the balances on the cosmos bridge network, the more optimizations can be done in terms of payment merging.
 Some potential applications:

 * Bitcoin micropayments
 * Dark pools of BTC liquidity between exchanges or large traders